tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:AmendmentMethod](https://rs.tdwg.org/bdqffdq/terms/AmendmentMethod)
 - Preferred Label: Amendment Method
-- Definition: A data quality solution concept that relates an Amendment to its Specifications.
+- Definition: A data quality SolutionsConcept that relates an Amendment to its Specifications.
 - SubClass Of: AmendmentConcept; DataQualityMethod
-- Comments: The AmendmentMethod in bdqffdq is a DQ Solutions level concept describing the relationship between a Specification (technical description of a test) and an Amendment (an enhancement in the context of resource type (SingleRecord or MultiRecord) and associated information elements).
+- Comments: The AmendmentMethod in bdqffdq is a DataQualityMethod describing the relationship between a Specification (technical description of a test) and an Amendment (a bdqffdq:Enhancement in the context of ResourceType (SingleRecord or MultiRecord) and associated InformationElements).
 EM(am) = {s | s ⊂ S ⋀ am ∈ AM}
 - View in: [term-list](../list/bdqffdq/index.md#AmendmentMethod)